Religion in Germany: Judaism

 Jewish communities in German speaking regions go back to the fourth century.
 In 1910, about 600,000 Jews lived in Germany.
 After Adolf Hitler assumed power in 1933, he began systematically persecuting Jews in Germany.
-The systematic mass murder of Jews in German-occupied Europe began with the 1941 invasion of the Soviet Union.
-By the end of World War II, around 6 million Jews had been killed by the Nazi government.
+Systematic mass murder of Jews in German-occupied Europe began with the 1941 invasion of the Soviet Union.
+By the end of World War II, four years later, around 6 million Jews had been killed by the National Socialist government.

-About ninety thousand Jews from the former Eastern Bloc, mostly from ex-Soviet Union countries, settled in Germany since the fall of the Berlin Wall.
-This is mainly due to a German government policy which effectively grants an immigration opportunity to anyone from the Commonwealth of Independent States and the Baltic states with Jewish heritage, and the fact that today's Germans are seen as more significantly accepting of Jews than many people in the ex-Soviet realm.
+About ninety thousand Jews from the former Eastern Bloc, mostly from ex-Soviet Union countries, have settled in Germany since the fall of the Berlin Wall.
+This is mainly due to a German government policy which effectively grants an immigration opportunity to anyone from the Commonwealth of Independent States and the Baltic states with Jewish heritage, and the fact that today's Germans are seen as more significantly accepting of Jews than many people in ex-Soviet regions.

 Recently, antisemitic abuse against Jews in Germany has increased.
-The Central Council of Jews urged Jewish Germans to avoid wearing their kippahs in public.
+The Central Council of Jews has urged Jewish Germans to avoid wearing their kippahs in public.